Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Model

 \subsection{Details on the semi-parametric transformations \texorpdfstring{$\calH$}{H}}

 We design the semi-parametric transformations $\calH_i$ to provide flexible corrections to the parametric base model $\calG$ within the bulk of the data distribution, while seamlessly reverting to the parametric tails for robust extrapolation.
+This setup deliberately shifts much of the flexible marginal modeling from the choice of the parametric family $F_i$ to the regularized correction $\calH_i$: in many applications, one can use a relatively simple and stable base family and let $\calH_i$ capture departures from that family where these departures are supported by the data.